juliafmorgado/juliafmorgado.com/content/posts/2023-xx-xx_TEMPLATE.md

 ---
-title: ""
+title:
-author: "Julia Furst Morgado"
+author: Julia Furst Morgado
 date: 2023-xx-xxT17:46:05.964Z
 draft: true
 cover:
     image: img/100devs.png
-tags: ["Learning to code", "100Devs", "Coding bootcamp"]
+tags:
+    - Microsoft
+    - Certification
+    - Azure
-categories: ["Tech"]
+categories:
-description: ""

-subtitle: ""

-image:
-images:

-aliases:
+    - Tech
+description: This is the subtitle that is used for SEO and visible in Medium and Hashnode posts.
+slug: /why-I-failed-microsoft-exam

 ---